joinmarket-webui/jam/docs/developing.md

 ## Linting

 We use Create React App's [default ESLint integration](https://create-react-app.dev/docs/setting-up-your-editor/#displaying-lint-output-in-the-editor).
-You'll see linting issues in the console when running the app with `npm run dev:start`.
+You'll see linting issues in the console when running the app with `npm run dev`.
 Pull request builds will fail if ESLint is not happy with the code.

 ## Code Formatting